jwolle1/RGB565-Color-Picker_Python-GUI/README.md

 Simply drag the red, green, and blue sliders.
 The GUI generates both RGB565 and RGB888 color codes.
 There are `Copy` buttons to copy them to your clipboard.

+Minimum requirements are Python 3.6 because the script uses f-strings.
+It has no imports other than `tkinter`.

 ![Screenshot](images/rgb-565-888_screenshot.png)